taogen-docs/resources-of-learning/directions/go-resources.md

 Books

 - **Cloud Native Go: Building Reliable Services in Unreliable Environments** (2021) by Matthew Titmus
+- Microservices with Go: Building scalable and reliable microservices with Go (2022) by Alexander Shuiskov
 - gRPC Microservices in Go (2023) by Hüseyin Babal

 ### Web Frameworks + K8S